brettmillerb/Pester-Wiki/Developement-rules---technical.md

 - use Pester v4 notation for assertions e.g. ```1 | Should -Be 1``` not ```1 | Should Be 1```
 - avoid using aliases - specially ```?```,```%``` and other "one letters"
 - before push code to the Pester GitHub repository run tests for Pester code
+- all tests need to be run with ```Set-StrictMode -Version Latest```
+- supported versions of Windows PowerShell 2.0 - 5.x and PowerShell Core 6.x, please make your code compatible with them

 ## PowerShell Core compatibility rules